SalesConnection/Caction-Support/docs/Add_New_Status_in_Customer_Project_Job.md

 Updated: 27 May 2024<br>
 ## How Do I Add New Status in Customer/Project/Job?

+Keep track of all your Job, Project, Customer, Asset, Digital Form(s), and other statuses with the right status set up.<br><br>

 **Navigate to the section by clicking it.**<br>

 - [Add New Status](#section1)<br>
 - [Status Segmentation](#section2)
 <br><br><br>

-1. The guide below shows steps for adding new status for Project.
-However, the steps can be replicated for Customer/Job as well.
-For example, if you wish to add new status in Project.
-At the desktop site’s navigation bar, go to Wizard.<br>
+1. In adding statuses for all the different data levels in your system, we will be utilising the Wizard page that has access to all status relevant pages.
+In this guide, we will focus on the Project status as an example.
+At the desktop main navigation bar, click on Wizard.<br>
    **Open Wizard Page Here:** [https://salesconnection.my/wizard](https://salesconnection.my/wizard)<br>

    <p align="center">
      <img src="img/Wizard_Sidebar.png" alt="Wizard Sidebar">
    </p>

+   *Note: You must have access to Company Settings menu to perform this action.
+Please request permission or help from your admin if you do not have access to the menu.<br><br>

 <a id="section1"></a>